sonamdo/Rectangles/README.md

 2. **Containment**: Does either rectangle fully contain the other
 3. **Adjacency**: Do the rectangles share a side and is it proper, sub-line, or partial.

-To run file navigate to src/com/company in command line and run with ```java Main.java```.
+The easiest way to get the app is to download the **Rectangles.jar** file and run it with ```java -jar Rectangles.jar```.
+Alternatively you can clone the repo, then navigate to src/com/company in command line and run with ```java Main.java```.
 Unit testing can be run in IDE of your choice after junit to classpath.
 Located in folder test/com/company under MainTest.java.

 Upon running the application you will be prompted for the X and Y vertice points for the first rectangle.
 Input will be 8 numbers in string format with a single space between each digit.
 Afterwards you will be asked to input the same values for the second rectangle.